LetianLi/PROG209-Project-1/README.md

 ## Instructions:

-Use jQuery Mobile to construct a SPA (single page application)
+Use jQuery Mobile to construct a SPA (single page application) served from node.js

 1. Using jQuery Mobile have a welcome page that makes it clear what the site does and at least 3* other pages.
 Have a jQuery Mobile NavBar as appropriate (some